 Attach the measuring tape to the surface with E-6000 glue.

 Creating the Frame for Your Decoupage Wood Sign

 Sand your wood.

 Use E-6000 to glue frame pieces to sides of particle board.
 Clamp in place.

 Wait 24 hours before removing the clamps.

-That’s it – an easy way to add a graphic message to your house.
+That’s it – this decoupage wood sign is an easy way to add a graphic message to your house.